What Does a Cybersecurity Engineer Do?

 Cybersecurity technicians are responsible for protecting networks and systems against threats from adversaries in cyberspace. – Cybrary

 A cybersecurity technician, Cybrary says, is responsible for protecting the networks and systems of an organization against threats from adversaries in cyberspace.
 The functions of a cybersecurity engineer include:

 - Development and implementation of secure network solutions

 - Architecting and engineering trusted systems into secure systems

 - Managing audit/intrusion and security technology systems

-Cybersecurity engineers must be able to troubleshoot, identify unauthorized access, and offer solutions regarding an organization’s system and network as it relates to cybersecurity.
-Cybersecurity engineers, says Cybrary, “perform the very detailed work at the forefront of information protection efforts for the organization.
+A cybersecurity professional must be able to troubleshoot, identify unauthorized access, and offer solutions regarding an organization’s system and network as it relates to cybersecurity.
+Cybersecurity workers, says Cybrary, “perform the very detailed work at the forefront of information protection efforts for the organization.
 It is your training, skills, experience, and education that stand between the organization for which you work and threats and breaches, like unauthorized access to data and information or intrusion into your organization’s systems.”

-Cybersecurity engineers may also be known as IT security engineer, application security engineer, web security engineer, or data security engineer.
+A cybersecurity technician may also be known as IT security engineer because they provide security services for applications, web, and data.
 “Whatever the title, you will also be responsible for collaborating with other departments to establish security protocols and protect IT systems,” says Cybrary.